 Once in the Old Taxi Park, if you plan to stay at the Holiday Express Hotel, you only have to walk up the hill, along the road that runs parallel to the Taxi Park (should be on your left if you have entered the Park's lower entrance).
 The hotel is along this parallel road on the right hand side.
 If you decide to stay at New City Annex, you will need to take another transport vehicle (another reason why taking a special hire directly from Entebbe is the most convenient method upon arrival).
 Ask your Conductor to help you find a special hire driver to take you (which might be around 10,000 Ush), or you can ask where to find a taxi that travels along Jinja road (the prices will vary but should be posted for these taxis).
+Uber also works well in Kampala, although using without first purchasing a SIM card will be difficult unless you have an international plan.
 Be sure to tell the Conductor, and don't let him forget, that you are going to the National Theatre (which is across the street from the New City Annex).
 He should drop you along Jinja road, below the side street you would take to reach the National Theatre.
 You can then reach the New City Annex.